ethan-huffington/Big-Data-Prediction-nyctaxi/README.md

 # Big Data: Fare Prediction w/ Spark, XGBoost and TensorFlow

-This project covers the data preprocessing, model development and deployment of models predicting the fare price for taxi rides in NYC.
+This project covers the data exploration, preprocessing, model development and deployment of models predicting the fare price for taxi rides in NYC.
 Topics covered include:
+- NYC Taxi Dataset download and EDA in Databricks SQL environment utilizing Databricks visualizations & dashboarding
 - Spark data processing and EMR cluster setup in the AWS ecosystem
 - Tensorflow and XGBoost model prototyping
 - Scaled ephemeral training in AWS SageMaker with custom training scripts